GregariousEngineering/llama_panel/README.md

 -   ✅ **Autonomous Orchestration:** An "Expert" agent analyzes user queries, formulates a plan, and independently decides which tools to use—whether to consult its panel, search the web, or read a specific webpage.

 -   ✅ **Real-Time Web Access:** Overcome the knowledge cut-off problem.
-The expert agent can perform rich web searches (via DuckDuckGo) to gather up-to-the-minute information and read full webpage content for deep analysis.
+The expert agent can perform rich web searches (via Google) to gather up-to-the-minute information and read full webpage content for deep analysis.

 -   ✅ **Fully Customizable:** You control the architecture.
 Define the expert model, assemble your panel with any Ollama-compatible models, and fine-tune the "creativity" (temperature) of each agent via simple command-line flags.